 4) Fermented foods such as sauerkraut and kefir are predigested, probiotic and they heal and strengthen the entire digestive system when we eat them.

 5) If we feel tired and heavy after a meal, this means we have overburdened our stomach.
 Eating the amount of food that leaves us feeling satisfied but still alert after a meal will help keep the stomach strong.

-11) Eating cold or hot foods actually causes the stomach to contract, and it has to bring all foods back to body temperature before proper digestion can occur.
+10) Eating very cold or very hot foods actually causes the stomach to contract, and it has to bring all foods back to body temperature before proper digestion can occur.
 The more extreme the temperature, the more the stomach will contract, and the longer it will take for the stomach to return to a state of relaxation.

 It is so important to remember that our digestive system is central to the healthy functioning of the entire human body, and if we treat it well it will serve us like we could never have imagined...